-Park in H, M or W lot and purchase a day pass from our Pay Stations or HonkMobile.
+Park in H or W lot and purchase a day pass (until 6pm) from our Pay Stations or HonkMobile.

-At the Pay Station, you can pay with coins or Visa or MasterCard.
+At the Pay Station, you can pay with coin, Visa or MasterCard.

-Full day parking is also available for purchase in lots B, G and J starting at 12pm and lots E and F at 1pm.
+Lots B, G, J and S start at 12pm and lots E and F at 1pm.

-Short term parking (maximum 2 hours) is available at the single space visitor coin meters at EME Metered Parking and UNC Metered Parking.
+Short term parking (maximum 2 hours) is available at UNC Short Term Parking and GYM Short Term Parking.